 - Module 4: Function in food: from cakes to salad dressings

 - Module 6: Special interest module: Sources of fats in healthy dietary patterns

-In the first 2 modules the course covers at the basics of fat, then it moves to looking at fat recommendations and UK intakes. and the relationship of the dietary fats we consume with health.
+In the first 2 modules the course covers the basics of fat, then it moves to looking at fat recommendations and UK intakes and the relationship between the dietary fats we consume and health.
 Next the course covers the use of fats in our food supply.
 Finally the course puts fat in the wider context of the dietary patterns we may consider for disease risk reduction.